${\rm SL}_2$ quantum trace in quantum Teichm\"uller theory via writhe: Equality of the two constructions

 {\it Proof.} For each $[D] \in \mathcal{D}(\vec{B})$ we define $\wh{F}([D]) : V^{\otimes|\partial_{\rm in D}|} \to V^{\otimes|\partial_{\rm out}D|}$ as the unique linear map whose matrix element of each state $s_0$ of $D$ coincides with the number ${\rm Tr}^\omega_B ([k,s_0])$, where $(k,s_0)$ is a stated VH-tangle in $\frak{S}'\times(-1,1)$ whose projection to $\vec{B}$ yields a stated boundary-ordered tangle diagram equivalent to $(D,s_0)$ (by a slight abuse of notation for $s_0$):

 By Prop.\ref{prop:tangle_diagrams_and_tangles}(4), any such $(k,s_0)$ are VH-isotopic to each other.
 Since the Bonahon-Wong biangle quantum trace is defined on a V-isotopy class of stated tangles, we see that $\wh{F}([D])$ is well-defined.
-We will now show that $\wh{F}([D])$ respects the tensor product and composition operation in $\mathcal{D}(\vec{B})$, and that it has same values with $F([D])$ for elementary classes $[D]$.
+We will now show that $\wh{F}([D])$ respects the tensor product and composition operations in $\mathcal{D}(\vec{B})$, and that it has same values as $F([D])$ for elementary classes $[D]$.

 \vs

 First, let $[D_1],[D_2]\in\mathcal{D}(\vec{B})$ and consider the tensor product $[D_1]\otimes[D_2]$ defined as $[D_1' \cup D_2']$ with $D_1'$ and $D_2'$ as in Def.\ref{def:tensor_product_and_composition_of_oriented_tangle_diagrams_in_a_directed_biangle}; we shall show that $\wh{F}([D_1]\otimes[D_2]) = \wh{F}([D_1]) \otimes \wh{F}([D_2])$.
 Let $k'_1 \cup k'_2$ be a VH-tangle in $\frak{S}'\times(-1,1)$ whose projection gives a diagram equivalent to $D_1'\cup D_2'$, where $k'_1$ corresponds to $D_1'$ and $k'_2$ to $D_2'$.
 For any state $s_0$ of $D_1' \cup D_2'$, we can write it as $s_0 = s_1 \cup s_2$ for states $s_1$ and $s_2$ of $D_1'$ and $D_2'$, so that the inward basis vector (eq.\eqref{eq:inward_and_outward_basis_vectors}) for $s_0$ is $\xi^{s_0}_{\rm in} = \xi^{s_1}_{\rm in} \otimes \xi^{s_2}_{\rm in} \in V^{\otimes|\partial_{\rm in} D_1'|} \otimes V^{\otimes|\partial_{\rm in} D_2'|} \equiv V^{\otimes|\partial_{\rm in}(D_1' \cup D_2')|}$.
 By construction in Def.\ref{def:tensor_product_and_composition_of_oriented_tangle_diagrams_in_a_directed_biangle}, $D_1$ is vertically higher than $D_2$, hence $k_1'$ has higher elevation than $k_2'$.
 Hence the stated skein $[k_1'\cup k_2', s_0] = [k_1'\cup k_2',s_1\cup s_2] \in \mathcal{S}^A_{\rm s}(B)$ equals the product $[k_2',s_2] [k_1',s_1]$ of stated skeins.
 Using the fact that the Bonahon-Wong biangle quantum trace map ${\rm Tr}^\omega_B$ is an algebra homomorphism, we obtain